nedcloud-blackchain/bitcoin/doc/tracing.md

 4. Value of the coin as `int64`
 5. If the coin is a coinbase as `bool`

-## Adding tracepoints to Bitcoin Core
+## Adding tracepoints to Blackcoin Core

 To add a new tracepoint, `#include <util/trace.h>` in the compilation unit where the tracepoint is inserted.
 Use one of the `TRACEx` macros listed below